Limespy/sarajas/README.md

 Version control provided by Git

-There shall be git wrapper through python
+There shall be a Git wrapper through python